 Black Back Patterns

-Dogs with a tan point pattern have a dark base color with lighter markings on the muzzle, eyebrows, chest, underside, lower legs and under the tail.
-They have very specific facial markings and a dark muzzle or a dark ridge between the forehead and nose which is also called a nose bar.
+Dogs with a tan point pattern have a dark base color with lighter markings on the muzzle, eyebrows, chest, underside, lower legs, and under the tail.
+They have very specific facial markings and a dark ridge running down the nose which is also called a nose bar.

-Tan markings can have a very crips border but can in some cases be sooty, smaller or bigger than average or show some black marks, especially on the toes (called penciling or thumbmark).
+Tan markings can have very crisp edges, but in some cases they can also be smudgy.
+Some dogs have sooty points or black marks in their tan, especially on the toes (called penciling or thumbmark).

 Phaeomelanin Intensity

 The lighter markings in a black back pattern are pigmented by phaeomelanin.
-There are some factors that can influence the color intensity on a range from solid white to cream, yellow, orange or even red.
+Some traits can affect the color intensity causing a range from solid white to cream, yellow, orange, or red.

 Black-and-silver Miniature Schnauzers are an example of very light phaeomelanin intensity while most dog breeds express yellow to red tan points.